falcosecurity/falco-website/content/en/docs/rules/_index.md

 `required_engine_version` | Used to track compatibility between rules content and the falco [engine version](/docs/rules/versioning/#falco-engine-versioning).
 `required_plugin_versions` | Used to track compatibility between rules content and [plugin versions](/docs/plugins#plugin-versions-and-falco-rules).

-The Falco organization maintains a [rules repository](https://github.com/falcosecurity/rules) that provides both easy to install rules and examples for rule writers.
+The Falco organization maintains a [rules repository](https://github.com/falcosecurity/rules) that provides easy-to-install rules and examples for rule writers.
 You can learn more about the [default and custom rulesets](/docs/rules/default-custom) in the documentation.